foxnewsnetwork/foxyam/README.markdown

 23. upgrade to 4.1
 24. work in pagination
 25. permission system stills to be implemeneted across all the other controllers
+26. unauthorized.html.haml page

 Tasks
 =
-Wednesday May 7
+Thursday May 8
-- permission system (started out)
 + clean out the db and rework a proper fixture system for testing
 + finalize negotiation into contract
 + negotiation finalize deal

+Wednesday May 7
+- permission system (started out)

 Tuesday May 6